acouch/migrate_scraper/README.md

 This library is built to have a list of sites that are scraped and saved into JSON files.
 The intent is to use the JSON files for a migration into a CMS.

+This library is meant to be general and for use with any project that wants to migrate HTML into JSON.
+However some elements are custom to the original use case of Orange County.

 ## Installation

 ``composer install``